← Back to projects

 PropertyDetail

-Defensive RoutingUnknown actions and Layer 1 inconsistencies both funnel to the review queue rather than silently dropping records
+Defensive RoutingUnknown actions and Layer 1 inconsistencies both route to the review queue.
+No record gets dropped silently.

-Separation of ConcernsZero mapping logic here — this function only decides which strategy runs, not how it runs
+Separation of ConcernsZero mapping logic in the router.
+It decides which strategy runs, not how.

 Code Showcase 2

-The _match_subject() scoring loop resolves ambiguous abstract subjects to concrete taxonomy classes using Jaccard-like keyword overlap + domain hints + detection-class hints + monitoring demotion.
-A single abstract subject like "encryption key configurations" could map to cryptographic-key-store, configuration-enforcement-control, or access-policy — this scoring stack resolves it deterministically without AI inference at Layer 2.
+_match_subject() resolves ambiguous abstract subjects to concrete taxonomy classes.
+Jaccard-like keyword overlap, plus domain hints, plus detection-class hints, plus a monitoring demotion.
+"Encryption key configurations" could plausibly map to cryptographic-key-store, configuration-enforcement-control, or access-policy.
+This scoring stack picks one deterministically.
+No LLM at this layer.

 python